lvhengani/pymasker_docker/README.md

 ### Get The Docker Files into Your PC

-Pull the repository ..
+Assuming that git is installed on you compouter, clone the repository to your computer using the command `git clone https://github.com/lvhengani/pymasker_docker.git`.

 ### Configurations

-On the `docker-compose.yml` file edit the path `~/docker_landsat8_ba_c1/temp`, this is s full path to a directory with landsat-8 scenes.
+On the `docker-compose.yml` file edit the path `~/docker_landsat8_ba_c1/temp`, this is a full path to a directory with all your (extracted) Landsat-8 scenes.

 ### Build the Docker Image